 Do you have to pay Social Security and Medicare taxes when self-employed?

 Yes.
-Self-employed individuals must pay Social Security and Medicare taxes, which are generally known as “self-employment” taxes.
+The self-employed have to pay Social Security and Medicare taxes, generally known as “self-employment” taxes.